baliberdin/chupim/README.md

 The first entry to the first stage is something we call context.
 **Context** is just a JSON object that doesn't have fixed schema.
 You can put almost anything into it.

+The chupim allows you to build from a simple serial pipeline to parallel pipelines and mixed pipelines

 Let's see some examples of how to use chupim on a simple pipeline to transform text.

 ### Create new npm project